Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Statement of opinions)

-Article 9.When an investigation has been initiated, the interested persons, the industrial users of the goods subject to the investigation or the representative consumer organizations of the goods may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, submit their opinions in writing to the Minister of Finance with respect to the matters concerning the investigation; provided, however, that the representative consumer organizations may submit their opinions only when the goods are marketed for retail sale.
+Article 9.When an investigation has been initiated, the interested persons, the industrial users of goods subject to the investigation or the representative consumer organizations of such goods may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, submit their opinions in writing to the Minister of Finance with respect to the matters concerning the investigation; provided, however, that the representative consumer organizations may submit their opinions only when the goods are marketed for retail sale.

-(2)The Minister of Finance, if it is found necessary during the investigation period, may request the interested persons, the industrial users of the goods subject to the investigation or the representative consumer organizations of the goods to submit their opinions in writing with respect to the matters concerning the investigation.
+(2)When the Minister of Finance finds it necessary during the investigation period, the Minister of Finance may request the interested persons, the industrial users of goods subject to the investigation or the representative consumer organizations of such goods to submit their opinions in writing with respect to the matters concerning the investigation.

 (Provision of information by industrial users and consumer organizations)

-Article 10.When an investigation has been initiated, the industrial users of the goods subject to the investigation or the representative consumer organizations of the goods may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, provide information in writing to the Minister of Finance with respect to the matters covered by the investigation; provided, however, that the representative consumer organizations may provide information only when the goods are marketed for retail sale.
+Article 10.When an investigation has been initiated, the industrial users of goods subject to the investigation or the representative consumer organizations of such goods may, within the time limit set forth in item (vii) of paragraph (1) of Article 5, as notified or publicly notified pursuant to the provisions of that paragraph, provide information in writing to the Minister of Finance with respect to the matters covered by the investigation; provided, however, that the representative consumer organizations may provide information only when the goods are marketed for retail sale.

-(2)The Minister of Finance, if it is found necessary during the investigation period, may request the industrial users of goods subject to the investigation or the representative consumer organizations of the goods to provide information in writing with respect to the matters covered by the investigation.
+(2)When the Minister of Finance finds it necessary during the investigation period, the Minister of Finance may request the industrial users of goods subject to the investigation or the representative consumer organizations of such goods to provide information in writing with respect to the matters covered by the investigation.

 (Notification, etc. of a provisional decision)